Nspringham/file_ext-copy/README.md

 # file_ext-copy
-Find all files of a single extension and copy to designated director.
+Find all files of a single extension and copy to designated directory.
 You will be prompted to enter a file extenson type (pdf, txt, py, etc) followed by the name of the directory you want all the files to be copied to.